 Use Repurposed Furniture for Storage

 Now for the fun part, storage design.
-According to Davin, a clever office designer trick is to repurpose pieces you already own for storage.
-For example, a dresser turned to a filing cabinet or adding old bins and baskets to fill empty shelves.
+According to Davin, a clever office designer's trick is to repurpose pieces you already own for storage.
+For example, a dresser turned into a filing cabinet or adding old bins and baskets to fill empty shelves.
 Or try using old dining chairs as chairs for your guests or a built-out closet with ample shelves to fill with woven baskets.
 Here, function and design intersect, as it adds a sense of home and personal style to your office space.

 Use Table Lamps for Warm and Energizing Lighting

 If there is one thing that can make us feel sleepy and drained, it’s bad lighting.
 Especially traditional fluorescent office lights.
-As a smart and aesthetically pleasing solution to what we would call a serious aesthetic problem, pepper your office with lamps—big or small, standing or table.
+As a smart and aesthetically pleasing solution to what we would call a serious aesthetic problem, pepper your office with lamps—big or small, standing, or table.

 Lamps bring in a nice sense of relaxation and comfort (even with overhead lighting installed).
 “Table lamps instead of task lighting are a great way to make a desk feel warm,” says BHDM Design principal Dan Mazzarini.
 Plus, a beautiful table lamp can be the perfect statement piece on a simple desk.

 We know sitting all day is not great for our bodies, especially if we’re in an uncomfy creaky chair that invites us to slouch and shift.
 So use this information as an excuse to invest in a big comfy office chair that will encourage good posture and to get up to take breaks.

 When selecting your chair, keep the design top of mind.
 A chair can really pop out behind a plain wood desk or even serve as the focal point of the office.
 Plus, you deserve a throne to sit on.
 “Good looking is important, we love something with leather,” says Mazzarini.
 Mazzarini recommends the Eames Executive Chair from DWR in tobacco leather.